zhaojun-sh/dcrm-netstats/README.md

-Ethereum Social Network Stats
+Callisto Network Stats
 ============
 [![Build Status][travis-image]][travis-url] [![dependency status][dep-image]][dep-url]

-This is a visual interface for tracking ethereum social network status.
+This is a visual interface for tracking callisto network status.
 It uses WebSockets to receive stats from running nodes and output them through an angular interface.
-It is the front-end implementation for [etsc-net-intelligence-api](https://github.com/ethereumsocial/etsc-net-intelligence-api).
+It is the front-end implementation for [multi-geth](https://github.com/ethereumsocial/multi-geth).

 ![Screenshot](https://raw.githubusercontent.com/cubedro/eth-netstats/master/src/images/screenshot.jpg?v=0.0.6 "Screenshot")

-## How to list my nodes on [stats.ethereumsocial.kr](https://stats.ethereumsocial.kr) ?
+## How to list my nodes on [clostats.net](https://clostats.net) ?

 You can use [multi-geth](https://github.com/ethereumsocial/multi-geth) or [etsc-net-intelligence-api](https://github.com/ethereumsocial/etsc-net-intelligence-api) for connecting to netstats server.